Failure of the invariant cycle theorem over $\mathbb Z$: Introduction

-Note that in our example, the Leray spectral sequence still degenerates over $\Z$ for the smooth fibration $\mathcal X_U\to U$ because $U$ is an open Riemann surface homotopy equivalent to a 1-dimensional CW complex, so the invariant cycles lift to $H^2(\mathcal X_U,\Z)$.
+Note that in our example, the Leray spectral sequence still degenerates over $\Z$ for the smooth fibration $\mathcal X_U\to U$ because $U$ is a non-compact Riemann surface homotopy equivalent to a 1-dimensional CW complex, so the invariant cycles lift to $H^2(\mathcal X_U,\Z)$.
 However, it fails to lift to $H^2(\mathcal X,\Z)$ due to Theorem \ref{main_thm}.